jemc/slides-pony/source.md

 Object references can be attenuated

-%% Pony provides some patterns to attenuate object references to allow less or deny more than the original reference - there are several ways in which this can be done, and the exact mechanics are a bit outside the scope of this talk, but suffice to say that if I have an object reference that I can use to do X, Y, and Z, I have ways to pass an object reference to someone else that they can only use to do X and Y, but not Z - the ability to attenuate is crucial both to following the principle of least privilege, and in some cases, to withold the ability to revoke authority.
+%% Pony provides some patterns to attenuate object references to allow less or deny more than the original reference - there are several ways in which this can be done, and the exact mechanics are a bit outside the scope of this talk, but suffice to say that if I have an object reference that I can use to do X, Y, and Z, I have ways to pass an object reference to someone else that they can only use to do X and Y, but not Z - the ability to attenuate is crucial both to following the principle of least privilege.

----

-## Pony Concepts

 ----